banach-space/clang-tutor/README.md

 As Clang is a subproject within [llvm-project](https://github.com/llvm/llvm-project), it depends on LLVM (i.e.
 **clang-tutor** requires development packages for both Clang and LLVM).

-Note that the default version of CMake in **Ubuntu 18.04** is 3.10.2, so you may need to update it manually.

 There are additional requirements for tests (these will be satisfied by installing LLVM 13):